 Ofcom Decision: Breach of rule 2.3

-made in a way that was mocking and demeaning.
+were made in a way that was mocking and demeaning.
 The fact that these jokes were made on her 90th birthday, in Ofcom's view, would have considerably increased the level of offence for many listeners.
-Furthermore, the level of potential offence was also
+Furthermore, the level of potential offence

-increased to some extent by the fact this programme was pre-recorded, so that the BBC's editorial decision to broadcast this content on this day was likely to have been perceived by listeners as deliberate and not the result of for example an inadvertent
+was also increased to some extent by the fact this programme was pre-recorded, so that the BBC's editorial decision to broadcast this content on this day was likely to have been perceived by listeners as deliberate and not the result of for